amdigital-co-uk/docs-playbook/docs/Ways-of-Working/AMPFlow/index.md

     **Example Approaches**: Analyze success or performance metrics, user feedback, and business impacts.

+??? info "Problem Insights"

+    **Objective**: Extract insights and lessons throughout the problem lifecycle to refine the problem, solution, and plan.

+    **Example Approaches**: Collect and manage risks, assumptions, issues and dependencies.
+Review progress and estimates, and re-plan frequently.
+Perform stakeholder and customer interviews, tests, and demos.

 ??? info "Competency Learnings"

-    **Objective**: Extract insights and lessons from the project to improve future processes.
+    **Objective**: Extract insights and lessons from the problem lifecycle to improve future processes.

-    **Example Approaches**: Conduct retrospectives, document findings, and update best practices.
+    **Example Approaches**: Conduct retrospectives and after action reviews, review estimation accuracy and time spent, create experiments, document and communicate outcomes, and update toolkit guides and default approaches.